LensShopper - Contact lens price comparison

 Why World Sight Day?

 World Sight Day is a global event included in the World Health Organization's official calendar and held every second Thursday of October.
-World Sight Day 2014 will focus on Gender and Eye Health:
+World Sight Day 2015 will focus on Eye care for all:

 - Nearly two-thirds of blind people worldwide are women & girls.